Vegan Hungarian goulash is the perfect mid-week meal that the whole family will love.

 - 1 tablespoon soy sauce use Tamari soy sauce if needing gluten-free

-- 800 millilitres vegetable stock
+- 800 millilitres vegetable broth

 Add ten minutes before end of cooking goulash:

-- 1 whole red bell pepper sliced (can replace the peppers with 2 cups of frozen mixed peppers)
+- 1 red bell pepper sliced (can replace the peppers with 2 cups of frozen mixed peppers)

-- 1 whole yellow bell pepper sliced
+- 1 yellow bell pepper sliced

 Garnish